Stig Svensson

+Stig Svensson as manager of Östers IF in 1964, standing far to the left.
+Among players in this side – Tommy Svensson and Karl-Axel Blomqvist.

 Stig Svensson (13 December 1914 – 21 February 2004) was a Swedish football player and football chairman of Östers IF from 1946 to 1989.
 He took Östers IF from Division 5 to Division 1.
 He was also the father of Swedish footballer and former Sweden national team coach Tommy Svensson.

 Club career

 Svensson played for Östers IF and made his debut in 1933.
 In the 1937 season, he stopped playing due to an injury.
 In 1942, he became the team captain.
 The following year Svensson gave up his playing career.

 Chairman

 After his retirement from football, he took up a leadership career in Östers IF.
 The club was often called "Svensson IF" due to Svensson's involvement with the club.
 Shortly after the World War II end, he took over as the association's chairman, and this resulted in some progress.
 In 1947, the club rises through the division 3 ranks.
 By 1958, the club rises to Division 2 ranks.
 In 1961, the club qualifies for Division 1, but it's not until 1967 that the club advances to Division 1.
 In 1968, the club wins the league in its first season in Division 1, and becomes the national champions in football.